jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 ### Further Reading

 You can read more about the [block theme templates](https://developer.wordpress.org/themes/block-themes/templates-and-template-parts/) in the Theme Handbook.
+If you're interested in reading up about all the core blocks available in the Site Editor, the Theme Developer Handbook has this handy list of [all core blocks](https://developer.wordpress.org/block-editor/reference-guides/core-blocks/).

 Now that we've covered theme templates, let's take a look at template parts.